AP GENERAL FAQ

 Students who are currently enrolled in Advanced Placement courses will be discussing the expectations for the exams throughout the courses.
 The curricula for all Advanced Placement courses are approved by College Board and aligned with the content that is included on the AP exam.
 Students should speak individually to their teachers if they have questions about their personal preparation.

 Will this AP exam give me credit at the University I am planning to attend?

 The amount of credit given for each at exam is specific to each University.
 Follow this link to view AP credit policies by University.

 My child will be out-of- town for one of the AP exams.
 What should we do?

 There is a late exam administration period following the initial testing period.
-An additional fee of up to $55 per exam is possible depending on the reason for the late administration.
-Students should register for all of their tests by the September 27, deadline.
-Students should email Mrs. Czaplinski if they will have to take one of their exams during the late testing window of May 20-May 22, 2020.
+An additional fee of up to $75 per exam is possible depending on the reason for the late administration.
+Students should register for all of their tests by the October 15th, 2021 deadline.

 What do the exam fees cover?